fr43nk/vscode-lint-for-cpp/client/README.md

 environment variable.

-If a tool is not automatically found, the appropriate `c-cpp-flylint.*.executable` configuration must be specified manually.
+If a tool is not automatically found, the appropriate `lint-for-cpp.*.executable` configuration must be specified manually.

 <details>
 <summary>Debian & Ubuntu</summary>